 Nutsedge is a very aggressive and persistent weed in; lawns, landscapes and gardens.
 It is often called (nutgrass), because it has a little tuber/bulb, “nutlet” and the leaves resemble a grass.

 Two types of nutsedge are common, yellow nutsedge and purple nutsedge.
-Yellow has more cold tolerance so is more predominate in the north; in warmer areas both may be found growing together.
+Yellow has more cold tolerance so is more predominant in the north; in warmer areas, both may be found growing together.